csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 The algorithm in Figure 4.2 halts if it reaches a plateau where the best successor has the same value as the current state.
 Might it not be a good idea to keep going—to allow a **sideways move** in the hope that the plateau is really a shoulder, as shown in Figure 4.1?
 TheSIDEWAYS MOVE

 answer is usually yes, but we must take care.
 If we always allow sideways moves when there are no uphill moves, an infinite loop will occur whenever the algorithm reaches a flat local maximum that is not a shoulder.
-One common solution is to put a limit on the number of con- secutive sideways moves allowed.
+One common solution is to put a limit on the number of consecutive sideways moves allowed.
 For example, we could allow up to, say, 100 consecutive sideways moves in the 8-queens problem.
 This raises the percentage of problem instances solved by hill climbing from 14% to 94%.
 Success comes at a cost: the algorithm averages roughly 21 steps for each successful instance and 64 for each failure.